sunpy/sunraster/docs/IRISMapCubeSequence.rst

     Sequence Shape:	 [  98.
 1095.
 1018.] pix
     Axis Types:		 ('time', 'custom:pos.helioprojective.lat', 'custom:pos.helioprojective.lon')

-Here, we can found some information about our object like when the observation was made, the observation ID, its dimensions, etc ...
+Here we can find some information about our object such as when the observation was made, the OBS ID, its dimensions, etc.

 Class Structure
 ---------------